tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 "Just wait.
 He'll be back.
 Especially now that you're here."
 Mr. Carlson said.

 "He's right.
-I entered just like you did, after dropping off the mail and wondering if something was the matter, finding Mr. Carlson here.
+I entered just like you did, after dropping off the mail and wondering if something was the matter, finding Mr. Carlson here and that I was trapped insidr.
 And within a few minutes, the man arrived."
 Brenda explained.

 "Wait, what are you trying to tell me?"